CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 **It is VERY IMPORTANT that the 'appd_aws_eks_user_name' variable BE UNIQUE TO YOU !!!**

-This variable is used as the name of the EKS cluster and the cluster creation will fail if there is any existing cluster with the same name.
-It could also interfere with another persons cluster with the same name if they are running the script to create the cluster when you are.
+This variable is used as the name of the EKS cluster and the cluster configuration will fail if do not follow this step properly.
+It could also interfere with another persons cluster with the same name if they are running commands to configure the cluster when you are.

-It is advisable to set the '**appd_aws_eks_user_name**' variable to a value that is a combination of your name or initials combined with a date number sequence to ensure a unique cluster name.
+It is advisable to set the '**appd_aws_eks_user_name**' variable to a value that was assigned to your by your lab instructor to ensure a unique cluster name.

 Example:
 <br>

-Users Name: **John Smith**

-Date Number Sequence: **2020-01-15**
+Lab User Name: **Lab-User-01**

-The example command based on users name and date number sequence show above:
+The example command based on the lab user name and number sequence show above:

-*export appd_aws_eks_user_name=User-John-Smith-2020-01-15*
+*export appd_aws_eks_user_name=Lab-User-01*

 <br>

-Run the command below, replacing 'your-unique-user-id' with the unique user id you created based on the instructions above:
+Run the command below, replacing 'your-unique-lab-user-id' with the unique lab user id you were assigned based on the instructions above:
 ```
-export appd_aws_eks_user_name=your-unique-user-id
+export appd_aws_eks_user_name=your-unique-lab-user-id
 ```
 <br>